superfly/docs/gpus/python-gpu-example.html.md

 ```

 ### Edit app configuration in `fly.toml`
-* At the least, change `app` to match the name of the app you just created.
+* Change `app` to match the name of the app you just created.
-* Edit `primary_region` if wanted -- make sure to choose a region in which GPU Machines are available.
+* Optionally, `primary_region`&mdash;make sure to choose a region in which GPU Machines are available.
 Check the [docs](https://fly.io/docs/gpus/gpu-quickstart/) for GPU regions.
-* Optionally, change the NONROOT_USER `build.arg` -- if you do, also edit the `destination` of the volume mount in `mounts` to match.
+* Optionally, change the NONROOT_USER `build.arg`&mdash;if you do, also edit the `destination` of the volume mount in `mounts` to match.
 * Optionally, tweak `swap_size_mb`.

 ### Deploy